By using quotes

-"Once upon a time there was a woman searching for motivational quotes while working at a job she despised.
+"Once upon a time there was a young lady searching for motivational quotes for women while working at a job she despised.
 She chose the path of working for someone else over her dream because she thought it was sensible and secure.
 She was taught to play it safe and follow the crowd.

 Once upon a time this woman read a certain book, and it changed her life.
 She pursued her childhood dream.
 She quit the job she hated and began to earn money from her passion.